bcgsc/SSAKE/readme.md

 Thank you for your [![Stars](https://img.shields.io/github/stars/warrenlr/SSAKE.svg)](https://github.com/warrenlr/SSAKE/stargazers) and for using, developing and promoting this free software!

-If you use SSAKE for you research, please cite:
+If you use SSAKE (or any other tools distributed with SSAKE) for you research, please cite:

 <pre>
 Assembling millions of short DNA sequences using SSAKE